 Galdos has developed flexible Registries and Catalogues using INdicio.
 These solutions can be applied in many different ways to solve a variety of different problems relating to indexing and classifying both real-world objects and digital assets.

-Galdos created an open standards-based registry of coordinate reference systems (CRS) and units of measure definitions.
-A public CRS Registry is hosted by the International Association of Oil and Gas Producers (OGP), and over 600 agencies world-wide are registered users.
+Galdos created an open standards-based registry of coordinate reference systems (CRS) and units of measure definitions for Shell Oil and the International Association of Oil and Gas Producers (OGP).
+A public CRS Registry is hosted by the OGP, and over 600 agencies world-wide are registered users.
 The CRS Registry is a good example of using INdicio to manage digital assets.

 Many governments and organizations around the globe are recognizing the ability of improved urban planning to combat the issues of rapidly increasing urbanization and deteriorating urban infrastructure.
 In order to do this, a more holistic view of urban design is required, one that allows information about the city to be used and reused from initial concept design to final operation and maintenance.